Frequently asked questions

 If you are still experiencing issues, to help us look into your issue, please could you take a “screenshot” (you can take a screenshot of any error messages that you encounter by holding down the Ctrl + Print Screen keys simultaneously on your keyboard and then paste this into the body of an email) and email this to us at email@example.com.

-Predominantly not.
-We have our own direct sourcing team.
-So for permanent and fixed-term vacancies we use a variety of sources to find suitable candidates ourselves.
+Here at ITV we have our own direct sourcing team.
+So for permanent and fixed-term vacancies we use a variety of sources to find suitable candidates ourselves and rarely have the need to work with an agency.

 On the very rare occasion that we do need to work with an agency, we work with people who have a strong track record of success with ITV.
 At the moment we’re not looking to make any changes to that list.